- ICH GCP

 Experimental: Patient-tailored deprescribing assessment and intervention (MCI and Dementia diagnosis)

-Patients in the comparator arm will see their primary care clinician as needed.
-This arm specifically includes patients with a diagnoses of Mild Cognitive Impairment (MCI) or Alzheimer's Disease and Related Dementias (ADRD) at enrollment.
+This arm specifically includes only patients with a diagnosis of Mild Cognitive Impairment (MCI) or Alzheimer's Disease and Related Dementias (ADRD) at enrollment.

 Experimental: Patient-tailored deprescribing assessment and intervention (no MCI and Dementia diagnosis)

-Patients in the comparator arm will see their primary care clinician as needed.
-This arm specifically includes patients with NO diagnoses of Mild Cognitive Impairment (MCI) or Alzheimer's Disease and Related Dementias (ADRD) at enrollment.
+This arm specifically includes only patients with NO diagnosis of Mild Cognitive Impairment (MCI) or Alzheimer's Disease and Related Dementias (ADRD) at enrollment.

 What is the study measuring?